chaaland/chaaland.github.io/_drafts/2019-09-30-gauss-newton.md

   overlay_filter: 0.2
 ---

 Fitting linear models using least squares is so ubiquitous you would be hard pressed to find a field in which it has not found application.
-A large part of the reason ordinary least squares (OLS) is so prevalent is that many simply aren't familiar with non-linear methods.
+A large part of the reason ordinary least squares (OLS) is so prevalent is that many simply aren't familiar with nonlinear methods.

 Historically, solving nonlinear least squares (NLLS) problems was computationally expensive, but with modern computing power the barrier is less computation and moreso people's familarity with the methods.
-As we'll see, solving NLLS problems is just as simple as OLS.
+As we will see, solving NLLS problems is just as simple as OLS.

 ## Zipf's Law
 Before moving on to the main focus of this post, it helps to have a concrete problem to motivate the material.
 Consider modeling the frequency of a word's appearance in a corpus with vocabulary $$V$$, against its rank (by frequency).
 For this example, I used the text of Shakespeare's _Hamlet_ which was downloaded using python's `requests` library to get the raw html, then parsed using `BeautifulSoup` as shown in the following script